-- The weight of the operator must not exceed 40 kg (88 lb). - Accessory weight should be kept as low and close to the motorcycle as possible.
-Make sure to distribute the weight as evenly as possible on both sides of the motorcycle to minimize imbalance or instability. - Shifting weights can create a sudden imbalance.
+- The weight of the operator must not exceed 40.0 kg (88 lb). - Accessory weight should be kept as low and close to the motorcycle as possible.
+Securely pack your heaviest items as close to the center of the vehicle as possible and make sure to distribute the weight

+- as evenly as possible on both sides of the motorcycle to minimize imbalance or instability. - Shifting weights can create a sudden imbalance.
 Make sure that accessories are securely attached to the motorcycle before riding.
-Check accessory mounts frequently.

-Never attach any large or heavy items to the handlebar, front fork, or front fender.
+Check accessory mounts frequently. - Properly adjust the suspension for your load, and check the condition and pressure of your tires. - Never attach any large or heavy items to the handlebar, front fork, or front fender.

-Accessories
+Genuine Yamaha Accessories